An Introduction to the French Rite (Rite Français) in Freemasonry

 Continuing the Legacy of Enlightenment in Modern Freemasonry

-As the French Rite continues to inspire Freemasons around the globe, its principles of liberty, equality, and fraternity remain as relevant today as they were during the Enlightenment.
+As the French Rite continues to inspire Freemasons around the globe, the principles of liberty, equality, and fraternity remain as relevant today as they were during the Enlightenment.
 By adapting to modern values and extending its reach internationally, the French Rite exemplifies how traditional frameworks can evolve to meet contemporary needs.
-Whether you are a long-time Mason or new to the mysteries of Freemasonry, the French Rite offers rich philosophical insights and a pathway to personal and ethical development in today's world.
+Whether you are a long-time Freemason or new to the mysteries of Freemasonry, the French Rite offers rich philosophical insights and a pathway to personal and ethical development in today's world.

 The Structure of the French Rite: Symbolic and Philosophical Degrees